codio/tutorial_yo_angular/.guides/sections.md

       expect(scope.awesomeThings.length).toBe(3);
     });

-And replace that test with the following:
+And replace that text with the following:

     it('should have no items to start', function () {
       expect(scope.todos.length).toBe(0);